vectorbite/VBiTraining2/README.md

 Please bring a laptop.
 We will be using `R` for all data manipulation and analyses/model fitting.
 Any operating system (Windows, Mac, Linux) will do, as long as you have `R` (version 3.2 or higher) installed.

 You may use any IDE/ [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) for `R` (VScode, RStudio, Emacs, etc).
-For most people, [RStudio](https://www.rstudio.com/) is a good option .
+For most people, [RStudio](https://www.rstudio.com/) is a good option.
 Whichever one you decide to use, please make sure it is installed and test it before the workshop.
 We have budgeted 30 min at the start of Day 1 in case there are any hardware/software issues.

 ### Workshop content